MehdiKhoshnevisz/vue-splash/README.md

 # Vue Splash
+Splash Your App Logo 💦
-splash your app logo 💦
+show the splash, until your app is loaded...

 ## Demo